ObaidaKandakji/CST_8913_LABS/LAB3/Lab3.md

 ### File Storage
 - **Choice:** **Hybrid (IaaS --> PaaS)**
 - **Reason:** Start by migrating to IaaS first to minimize application changes and reduce migration risk.
 We will then transition to PaaS object storage once the application has been updated to use cloud-native storage.
-This allows for continued use of the storage system while moving the app to cloud which makes it cheaper.
+This allows for continued use of the storage system while moving the app to cloud which makes it cheaper and will result in less downtime.
 - **Migration Strategy:** Lift-and-Shift (IaaS) --> Replatform (PaaS)